jkuzn001/rshell/README.md

 Installation
 ------------
-Please run the following commands in terminal to run our rshell (Turtle Shell) on your computer
+Please run the following commands in terminal to run our RShell (Turtle Shell) on your computer
 ```Installation
 $ git clone https://github.com/jkuzn001/rshell.git